edamianreynoso/arc-assb-controller/paper/main_draft.md

 - Buckner, R.L., Andrews-Hanna, J.R. & Schacter, D.L.
 (2008).
 The brain's default network: anatomy, function, and relevance to disease.
 Annals of the New York Academy of Sciences, 1124.
 - Carver, C.S. & Scheier, M.F.
 (1982).
 Control theory: A useful conceptual framework for personality-social, clinical, and health psychology.
 Psychological Bulletin, 92(1), 111–135.
 - Damasio, A.R.
 (1994).
 Descartes' Error.
 Putnam.
-- Feldbaum, A.A.
-(1965).
-Optimal Control Systems.
-Academic Press.
 - Friston, K. (2010).
 The free-energy principle.
 Nature Reviews Neuroscience, 11(2).
 - Garcia, J. & Fernández, F. (2015).
 A comprehensive survey on safe reinforcement learning.
 Journal of Machine Learning Research, 16, 1437–1480.
 - Gross, J.J.
 (1998).
 The emerging field of emotion regulation: An integrative review.
 Review of General Psychology, 2(3), 271–299.